PGCodeLLM/terminal-bench-rl/README.md

 **TL;DR:**
 - I successfully built stable RL training infrastructure that scales to 32x H100 GPUs across 4 bare metal nodes for training long-horizon terminal-based coding agents.
 - In doing so, I developed Terminal-Agent-Qwen3-32b to become the **highest scoring Qwen3 agent on [terminal-bench](https://github.com/laude-institute/terminal-bench)**.
-WITHOUT training!:
+WITHOUT training! (currently under submission):
-    - Unfortunately I am too GPU poor to train a SOTA coding agent 😅 (£30k-£50k in compute required), but if anyone has the GPUs, this project should get you there!
+    - Unfortunately I am too GPU poor to train a SOTA coding agent 😅 (estimated £30k-£50k in compute required), but if anyone has the GPUs, this project should get you there!

 This project builds upon the [rLLM framework](https://github.com/agentica-project/rllm) developed by UC Berkeley Sky Lab, extending it with custom environments and infrastructure specifically designed for terminal-based agent training.